-There are many free plugins on the internet.
-Some portals, like KVR, even have a plugin search engine that lists nearly 1,400 free instruments.
-Some are very old, or are poor quality or too basic, but there are also many very good and competitive with the commercial ones.
+There are many free vst plugins on the Internet, and there are many free vst synths.
+Some portals, like KVR, even have a plugin search engine with more than 1200 free synths.
+Some are very old, or are of poor quality or too basic, but there are also quite a few very good and competitive with the commercial ones.

-But … why free?
-Some plugins are versions with fewer functions than the commercial versions; others are made by developers who want to contribute to the community; and others, because developers are hesitant to pay the (sometimes high) price of commercial licenses of the programming frameworks they use, so the only option they have is to give it free.
+But… why free?
+How can they be free?
+Some plugins are versions with less features than the commercial ones; others are made by developers who want to contribute to the community (keep it up, please!) and make their programming skills known; and others, because developers are hesitant to pay the (sometimes high) price of the commercial licenses of the programming frameworks they use, so the only option they have is to offer them for free.

-In the following list we propose the crème de la crème, the best we have found.
-The approach we have followed is to have versions for Mac and PC (vst, vst3 and au), that are more or less recent (or updated frequently), of good quality and … free!
+In the following list we propose the crème de la crème, the best free vst synths we have found and tested.
+If we talk about synths, these can be all you need in music production.
+The approach we have followed is to have versions for Mac and PC (vst, vst3 and au), which are more or less recent (or frequently updated), of good quality and… free!

 A monster to sound design.
 Discover how warping the harmonic makeup of a wavetable can completely create a new set of sounds.
 Stretch, shift, smear and skew harmonics up, down and around the spectrum to explore new timbres and create sounds you didn’t think possible with wavetables.